 Back in May I finally treated myself to a Canon G12, a piece of kit that I’ve wanted since it was released the previous year, and I set myself a challenge: use it to photograph a friend’s wedding.

-Point and Shoot cameras are notoriously difficult to keep steady in low light situations.
+Point and Shoot cameras are notoriously difficult to keep steady in low light photography situations.
 This is mainly because they’re so light.
 Every slight movement of your hand also influences the movement of the camera.
-In comparison, larger (and heavier) camera users can find that the weight of the camera can be a steadying factor although … Read more Steady that Point ‘n’ Shoot
+In comparison, larger (and heavier) camera users can find that the weight of the camera can be a steadying factor … Read more

 You’ve watched Casino Royale, or Babylon A.D.?
 Yes?
 Then you’ve seen traceurs in action.
-Photo: amfdesigner They’re the guys who run around cities, jumping over walls, climbing the outsides of buildings and generally doing ‘impossible’ stuff.
+Photo: amfdesigner They’re the people who run around cities, jumping over walls, climbing the outsides of buildings and generally doing ‘impossible’ stuff.
 Their ‘sport’ is called “Le Parkour” or “FreeRunning” and the practitioners are called ‘Traceurs’.
-Their goal is to … Read more Lessons in Creativity that you can learn from Parkour
+Their goal is to get … Read more

 Photography is as much the art of observing and appreciating things as it is the art of capturing them on film.
 No matter which branch of photography you prefer, you will find that the best photographs are a result of a photographer seeing things that most people miss out on.